-Axiom Software stores files in the Axiom Software database instead of on a file server.
-When a user opens a file, a temporary copy is placed on the user's local hard drive, and the file in the database is locked to prevent other users from making changes to the file.
-If a different, non-admin user attempts to open the file, that user is informed that the file is locked and can open the file as read-only.
+When a user opens a file with read/write permissions, the file in the database is locked to prevent other users from making changes to the file.
+If a different, non-admin user attempts to open the file with read/write permissions, that user is informed that the file is locked and can open the file as read-only.
 The lock is removed when the locking user closes the file.